Troubleshooting MSK As Source

 -

 Check that the source topic exists.
-In case the topic was deleted and re-created, you will have to delete and re-create the Firehose delivery stream as well.
+In case the topic was deleted and re-created, you will have to delete and re-create the Firehose stream as well.

 Hose Backpresurred